-First, it entails a shift in the traditional division of roles between student and teacher, with the student now taking on more responsibility for his or her learning, and the teacher acting as research director and collaborator rather than transmitter of knowledge.
-Second, it implies a greater degree of awareness of language and how language operates on the part of the learner than would be allowed in behaviorist models of language learning.
-Third, it is crucial that the insights gained through research activities not remain at the level of 'knowing about' the language, but have direct pay-off in terms of use of the language and ability to communicate in it.
-And fourth, it requires that the learner have available appropriate research tools (p.14).
+"Firstly, it entails a shift in the traditional division of roles between student and teacher, with the student now taking on more responsibility for his or her learning, and the teacher acting as research director and research collaborator rather than transmitter of knowledge.
+Secondly, it implies a greater degree of awareness of language and how language operates on the part of the learner than would be allowed in behaviourist models of language learning.
+Thirdly, it is crucial that the insights gained through research activities should not remain at the level of 'knowing about' the language, but should have direct pay-off in terms of use of the language and ability to communicate in it.
+And fourthly, it requires that the learner have available appropriate research tools. (p.
+14)"